German Travel Phrases 🏝With Pronunciation

 Or have you ever planned a special day, or activity during a trip abroad, that your partner or friend knew about except for some really important details, like where the event is being held, or what type of food to expect 🍝?

 If you have, then you have kept someone waiting in suspense, or you intend to excite somebody by purposefully hiding details about your plan.
 There is a phrase in German that expresses this: jdn. auf die Folter spannen.
-To use this phrase, you may say something like:

 10. Urlaub auf Balkonien machen 🍹